Thick and Creamy Clam Chowder

 All of this fresh deliciousness was turned into a delicious pot of Clam Chowder!
 I used fresh clams, but you could easily use canned clams too.
 Use whatever is available for you.

 To use fresh purple varnish clams, you need to first soak them in salt water overnight.
 This helps remove extra sand.
 In the morning boil a pot of water and add the clams.
 They will immediately begin popping open.
 Remove with a slotted spoon and place in ice water.
 Next you remove the meat from the shell and clean ’em.
-I’ve linked a great video above on the cleaning steps.

 My understanding is each type of clam has it’s own cleaning methods.
 If you are using a different type of fresh clam, you will want to see how they should be cleaned.